Thynix/pyProbe/README.md

 The three tools are:

 * `probe.py`: connects to a Freenet node and makes probe requests, storing the results in a database.
 A config file allows changing parameters, such as how frequenty probes are sent, or what types of probes are sent.
+If the connection to the node is lost it will continue attempting to reconnect.
 * `analyze.py`: reads probe results from a database, analyses it, and generates plots of the data.
 * `util.py`: provides statistics on the information held by the database and allows easily running the `sqlite` commands `analyze` and `vacuum`.